X

 Thank you.

 Thank you.
-I request to all participants please restrict your question to two per participants.
-The next question comes from the line of Harshit Patel from Aquarius Security.
+[Operator Instructions] The next question comes from the line of Harshit Patel from Equirus Securities.
 Please go ahead.

 Harshit Patel

-Thank you very much for the opportunity.
+Thank you very much for the opportunity, sir.
 Sir, could you give us an update on the EV motors development and testing?
-Is our product now approved with the three wheeler OEM where it was in the testing phase.
-Also a status of the motor and controller for the truck that we were developing.
+Is our product now approved with the three-wheeler OEM, where it was in the testing phase?
+Also a status of the motor and controller for the trucks that we were developing?

 Amar Kaul